kaczor6418/gdsc-website-template/README.md

 automatically fetched from your GDSC page and reflected in this page.
 Additionally, by filling proper configs you can also share the information about students teems that looking for help, projects created by students and projects propositions that students can make.

-Under the hood whole project is built in plain JavaScript with CSS and HTML.
+Under the hood whole project is built in TypeScript + CSS + HTML.
 To split the code I have use WebComponents.
-In the future there is a plan to add TypeScript

 ## Philosophy